chippyash/Math-Matrix/README.md

 *  NumericMatrix: items are created in the lowest NumericTypeInterface possible.
 The low to high order is IntType, FloatType, RationalType, ComplexType
 *  RationalMatrix: items are created as RationalType
-*  ComplexMatrixL items are created as ComplexType.
+*  ComplexMatrix items are created as ComplexType.
 If you supply non-complex data items, then 'real' complex items are created, i.e. the imaginary part == zero

 Be aware that operations on a NumericMatrix will probably produce the result